ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 ```
 {
 “env”:  <target environment>,
-"mosipProcess": <Auth  or KYC or Registration>,
+"purpose": "Auth  or Registration",
 "version": <expected version of the biometric element>,
 "timeout" : <timeout for capture>,
 “captureTime”: <time of capture request in ISO format including timezone>,
+"domainUri": <uri of the auth server>,

-“transactionId”: <transaction id for the current capture>,
+“transactionId”: <transaction Id for the current capture>,

 “bio”: [
 {